-When you think of legumes, you may envision peas, beans or peanuts.
-These garden staples aren't the only members of the legume family.
-Some trees are also legumes.
-These trees have seedpods resembling peas.
-Like peas and beans, all tree legumes are nitrogen fixers.
-Trees in the legume family are valuable because they're use atmospheric nitrogen and have deep roots, making them excellent pioneer trees in harsh areas.
+When you think of legumes, you may envision peas (Pisum sativum), beans (Phaseolus vulgaris) or peanuts (Arachis hypogaea).
+However, these garden staples aren't the only members of the legume family (Fabaceae) -- it includes trees with pea-like pods.
+Trees in the legume family are valuable because they use atmospheric nitrogen and have deep roots, making them excellent pioneer trees in harsh areas.

-The silk tree, or mimosa, is on the Plant Conservation Alliance's Least Wanted list.
-This medium-sized tree was imported for its ornamental flowers.
-However, it is now a pest in many Southern states.
-The pods are 6 inches long and filled with seeds that stay viable for years.
+The flattened pods are 6 inches long and filled with seeds that stay viable for years.
 Wetland areas are particularly vulnerable to infestations, as the pods and seeds float downstream.
 Although this tree is still available in garden centers, homeowners should consider planting noninvasive redbuds or serviceberries instead.

 The American yellowwood (Cladrastis kentukea), also known as Kentucky yellowwood, is a medium-sized tree with profuse, strongly scented blooms.
 It is native to Kentucky, Tennessee, Arkansas and Missouri with scattered populations in a few other states.
 It thrives in USDA zones 4 through 8.

 American yellowwood is rarely planted in yards because it is slow growing and it may take 10 years to produce flowers.
 Its flowers are usually white, but a pink-flowered variety is available.
 This legume tree with green bean looking pods and smooth gray bark provides visual interest in the landscape during the winter months.